pydanny/daniel-blog-fasthtml/posts/2023/2023-06-bjj-training-tips.md

 description: I started Brazilian Jiu-Jitsu up again in early November 2022.
 Against most other white belts I usually can't be submitted and have landed a few submissions of my own.
 I'm not big or strong so I use these rules given by my coaches.
 ---

-*I started Brazilian Jiu-Jitsu up again in early November 2022.
-Against most other white belts I usually can't be submitted and have landed a few submissions of my own.
-I'm not big or strong so I use these rules given by my coaches.*

 - Tap early and tap often.
 Better to train tomorrow then get hurt and be out for a month
 - Before you spar with someone, tell your opponent about any injuries
 - Go for position and transition instead of submission